sarvex/smaltalk125/README.md

-# SmalTalk
+# SmallTalk
-Trying to complete 125 projects from in SmalTalk
+Trying to complete 125 projects from in SmallTalk

 Numbers
 ---------